YuanweiWu911/DeepQuery/README.md

 ## Prerequisites

-- Python 3.10.11: The application is built using Python 3 and the Flask framework.
+- Python 3.10: The application is built using Python 3 and the fastapi framework.
-- Flask
+- fastapi
 - paramiko
 - requests
+- pyinstaller
+- uvicorn
+- websockets
 You also need to set the following environment variables:

 - `SERPER_API_KEY`: API key for the `google.serper` API, which is used for web search.